The remarkable longevity of a 16th century song and tune

 (iii) compare the scansion of the Hundredth Psalm and Greensleeves and instantly recognise that one doesn’t fit the other;

 And all this in an instant!
 I can’t imagine a joke of this kind working with an audience today.
 Shakespeare expected his audience to immediately understand the reference.
-That he would even contemplate such a joke speaks volumes about the level of musical education and biblical knowledge in the population at large in his lifetime, but then, this was a time when, to be respected in society, one was expected to be able to skilled in music, to sing, play an instrument and dance, and to be a Christian.
+That he would even contemplate such a joke speaks volumes about the level of musical education and biblical knowledge in the population at large in his lifetime: this was a time when, to be respected in society, one was expected to be able to skilled in music, to sing, play an instrument and dance, and to be a Christian.

 In the last scene of the play (Act 5, Scene 5), Mistresses Ford and Page enter together, ready to enact their revenge on Falstaff.
 Mistress Ford says, “Sir John! art thou there, my deer? my male deer?”, to which Falstaff replies, “My doe with the black scut!
 Let the sky rain potatoes; let it thunder to the tune of Greensleeves, hail kissing-comfits and snow eringoes; let there come a tempest of provocation, I will shelter me here.”

 This needs decoding, and it is Falstaff being saucy.
 A “black scut” could mean a tail or, in this case, pubic hair.
 “Let the sky rain potatoes” is, given the context, a reference to the reddish sweet potato rather than one of the brown or white varieties now more common in England.
-The sweet potato entered Europe in general and England in particular before the others more commonly eaten today.
+The sweet potato entered Europe in general and England in particular before the other potatoes more commonly eaten today.
 John Gerard, in his Herball or Generall Historie of Plantes, 1597, described how to cook the sweet potato and stated that it “comforts, strengthens, and nourishes the body”, as well as “procuring bodily lust” – in other words, he thought it was an aphrodisiac.
-This is why it was so popular among the upper classes of 16th century England – and why Falstaff, seeing Mistress Ford, wanted the sky to rain potatoes.
-Similarly, Thomas Dawson’s Book of Cookerie, published in 1620 and 1629, included a recipe using sweet potato, which he described as a “tarte to cause courage either in a man or woman” – nudge, nudge, wink, wink.
+This is why it was so popular among the upper classes of 16th century England – and why Falstaff, seeing Mistress Ford, wanted the sky to rain (sweet) potatoes.
+Similarly, Thomas Dawson’s Book of Cookerie, published in 1620 and 1629, included a recipe using sweet potato, which he described as a “tarte to cause courage either in a man or woman” – i.e. it promotes sexual desire.
 More mysterious is “let it [the sky] thunder to the tune of Greensleeves”.
 Is this a backward glance to Mistress Ford’s reference to the song, reminding the audience that Mistresses Page and Ford know the truth of Falstaff’s duplicity, a way of letting the audience in on something Falstaff doesn’t know, that he is about to receive his come-uppance?
 Or does the wooing theme of Greensleeves indicate what Falstaff would like to be doing thunderously?
 His “kissing-comfits” were sugar plums, perfumed to make the breath sweet; “snow eringoes” were candied roots of sea holly, which were considered an aphrodisiac; and “a tempest of provocation” means sexual excitement.

 Within a few lines, Mistress Quickly has appeared with children dressed as a hobgoblin and fairies, who pinch Falstaff and burn him with a “trial-fire” on the basis that the flame will not touch him if he is chaste.
 Of course, he is pinched, burned and shown publicly to be the knave that he is.